 Seller Encrypt Panel (Sender)

-• Wallet Address Generation: KeyWallet generates a unique wallet address for users to receive NEXA.
+Wallet Address Generation: KeyWallet generates a unique wallet address for users to receive NEXA coin.
 It functions as a single-address wallet.
-Please, do not send tokens to the wallet for now.

-• Shared Secret Key Exchange: This feature allows two parties to establish a shared secret using KeyWallet's private and public keys and to encrypt a message with AES encryption.
+Shared Secret Key Exchange: This feature enables two parties to establish a shared secret using KeyWallet's private and public keys, along with Schnorr signatures and AES encryption.
 Tutorial.

 Technical Notice: KeyWallet uses a polyfilled version of the libnexa-ts package.
-This means that the package has been modified to work in a web browser environment, but it may not be as secure as the original package.
-The wallet uses an external API to broadcast transactions, using methods from the Rostrum Protocol.
+This means that the package has been modified to work in a web browser environment.
+The wallet uses an API to broadcast transactions, using methods from the Rostrum Protocol.